Last updated on August 05, 2025.

 - Delivering spam

-Not all domain abuse is overtly obvious and removal will require additional evidence.
-Fraud, for example, can be viewed as intellectual property or a trademark dispute, and most registrars will not issue removal without a court order or law enforcement request.
+Not all domain abuse is overtly obvious, and removal requires additional evidence.
+For example, fraud can be viewed as intellectual property or a trademark dispute, and most registrars will not issue removal without a court order or law enforcement request.
 Because of the ambiguity surrounding less defined threats, security teams need to prioritize the rapid gathering of incriminating evidence and ensure it is aligned with registrar requirements.